fboerncke/voice-ql-snips-nlu-server/README.md

 ## Why Snips instead of NLP.js?

-This docker image allows you to run an open source [Snips NLU](https://github.com/snipsco/snips-nlu) server in your development environment.
+This docker image allows you to run an open source [Snips NLU](https://github.com/snipsco/snips-nlu) server right in your local development environment.
 Snips comes with a number of advantages compared to NLP.js which is the default engine for Jovo.

 This is why Voice-QL comes preconfigured to run with Snips instead of NLPjs.

-Voice-QL will automatically push changes in the languagew model to snips.
+Voice-QL will automatically push changes in the language model to snips.
 To make this work it is important to keep ports as configured in this setting or adjust setting in Voice-QL and this Docker installation in sync.

 ## Quick Setup

     $ git clone https://github.com/fboerncke/voice-ql-snips-nlu-server.git
     $ cd voice-ql-snips-nlu-server

-Add the following line to Dockerfile to support 'de' models.

-    RUN snips-nlu download de

 Now build and run the service:

     $ sudo docker build -t snips-nlu-server .

+This may take some time and there is a lot of stuff happening on the console.
+Let it happen ...

     $ sudo docker run -p 5000:5000 snips-nlu-server

 On the console you should then see something like this: